-In order to fulfill its mandate of oversight over the Executive the Legislature held 118 oversight committee meetings in which strategic documents and budgets of the various provincial Departments were scrutinized.
-A total of 33 oversight visits were conducted in the year under review, whereas 7 Bills were processed by Committees.
+In order to fulfill its mandate of oversight over the Executive the Legislature held 62 committee oversight meetings in which strategic documents and budgets of the various provincial Departments were scrutinized.
+At least 16 oversight visits were conducted in the year under review and 8 Bills were processed by Committees.

-In the area of public participation 4 educational workshops were organized.
-The institution was also able to facilitate 3 sectoral parliaments.
-A total of 4 public hearings were organized in line with the annual target for the financial year under review.
+In the area of public participation 1 educational workshop were organized.
+The institution was also able to facilitate the sittings of 3 sectoral parliaments.
+A total of 3 public hearings were organized in line with the annual target for the financial year under review.
+It should be noted that this has not deterred the institution from achieving most of its objectives.